mimukit/100-days-of-code-log/README.md

 	- Nothing much today.
 No reading or coding.
 Comming back to home.
 Wish to start regular coding journey from tomorrow.
 - ##### *Vacation Day 9: 30 June, 2017, Friday* :
 	- Couldn't start working today also.
 I have to extend the vacation due to some family issue.
+- ##### *Vacation Day 10: 01 July, 2017, Saturday* :
+	- Finally reached the end of the vacation.
+No coding or reading today, but hopefully can start from tomorrow.
+Overall enjoyed a Happy Eid Vacation.

 ------------